Seattle homeless shelter to review safety protocols after gunshot fired inside facility

 Three staffers were working when the incident unfolded, but one was on break, Malone said.
 They were unaware an intruder was in the building until they heard a commotion and clients alerted them that someone had a gun, he said.

-The Navigation Center does not employ security guards, but all staffers are trained in safety and security protocol, Malone said, who said he could not recall a previous event like this at a DESC facility.
+The Navigation Center does not employ security guards, but all staffers are trained in safety and security protocol, said Malone, who said he could not recall a previous event like this at a DESC facility.

 “An incident like this, that does involve gun violence, is incredibly rare at a homeless shelter,” said Seattle Police Department spokesman Sgt.
 Sean Whitcomb.
 For an incident to happen inside a shelter itself is an “intrusion,” in “a place where people go to rest and to receive services.
 There is an expectation of safety.”